pypy/pypy/pypy/doc/project-ideas.rst

 * **Explicit typing in RPython**: PyPy wants to have better ways to specify the signature and class attribute types in RPython.
 See more information about this topic below on this page.

 * **Virtual Reality (VR) visualisations for vmprof**: This is a very open topic with lots of freedom to explore data visualisation for profiles.
 No VR hardware would be needed for this project.
-Either Universities provide such hardware in any other case we potentially can lend the VR hardware setup.
+Either universities provide such hardware or in any other case we potentially can lend the VR hardware setup.

 Simple tasks for newcomers
 --------------------------